jolivain/trusted-firmware-a/docs/plat/arm/fvp/index.rst

    HW_CONFIG blob instead of the DTS file.
 This option is useful to override the default HW_CONFIG selected by the build system.

+-  ``FVP_GICR_REGION_PROTECTION``: Disable the redistributor frame of inactive/fused CPU cores by marking it as read-only.
+The default value of this option is ``0``, which means the redistributor frames of all CPU cores are enabled.

 Booting Firmware Update images
 ------------------------------